briancbarrow/100-days-of-code/log2.md

 **Thoughts:** It was a lot of fun reviewing functions like `map` and `reduce` and `sort`.
 Definitely a good refresher.
 It made me even more excited to get watching courses from FrontEnd Masters.

 **Link to work:** no link for this day

+### Day 5: Jan 30, 2019

+**Today's Progress**: I started watching the Frontend Masters course "JavaScript: The Hard Parts" by Will Sentence.
+I'll also be attending a local React meetup.
+So no actual coding done today, but I feel a lot of good progress from this as I'm diving back into things.

+**Thoughts:** It has bee great.
+I'm only a few videos in, but it is fun to dive deep into JavaScript again.

+**Link to work:** no link for this day